lee-64/webpage_generator/README.md

 frontend:
-- implement a simple way to clear the current chat (probably don't need to "create a new chat" like chatgpt or claude--I think I'm okay with this app being a one-page, no-storage app that doesn't save your chat history once you navigate away if you are)
+- implement a simple way to clear the current chat

-other:
-- Make GitHub repo public and have it linked somewhere with an option to give it a Star
-- “advanced settings/look inside!” to modify system prompt, etc.
-- model toggle (at the app's header bar?)
-  - toggle between 2 models (1 strong but slow, 1 weaker but fast; llama-3.3-70b-versatile & llama3-8b-8192?)